helloroos/flux/README.md

 ## Available Scripts

-In the project directory, you can install by running:
+In the project directory, you can install dependencies by running:

 ```sh
 npm install
 ```

-Start the server:
+Start the server by running:

 ```sh
 npm run dev
 ```

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ## Authors